 In addition to substance abuse, these counselors focus on other addictive problems as well, such as gambling and eating disorders.
 They also develop and implement prevention programs, a critical function for all counselors working in Oregon.
 Mental health counselors and marriage and family therapists also provide essential services for Oregon's residents.
 They are skilled at developing preventive practices and programs that help people maintain the delicate balance between emotional and physical health.
 Schools also recognize that educating kids on healthy social and emotional behaviors prevents future problems.
 This also makes school counselors important advocates for the emotional health of state's residents as well.

-If you want to specialize in mental health counseling, marriage and family therapy, substance abuse or school counseling, get started on a degree today.
-Start by requesting information from the schools listed below.
+If you want to specialize in mental health counseling, marriage and family therapy, substance abuse or school counseling, earning your degree is a good place to start.
+Look through the accredited schools listed below and request information about the programs of any that interest you.